 Fifteen-year-old Cassia has always trusted society to make all her choices.
 In this world, young adults are automatically paired up with their life partners.
 Lucky for Cassia, she gets paired up with her best friend, Xander, but for a moment the screen glitches, and abomination Ky Markham’s face flashes on the screen.
 At that moment Cassia feels an instant pull towards Ky and begins to question her society’s wisdom.
 Even though society tells her it’s a rare malfunction, something tells Cassia otherwise.
 She is faced with a difficult choice: Xander or Ky, and a path no one has ever dared to follow.

 7. Graceling Series by Kristin Cashore

-This story takes place in a realm where there are people with special skills known as Gracelings, someone who has the ability to perform a skill or grace impossible well.
-Main character Katsa, unfortunately, is gifted with the grace of killing.
-Even though she is the niece of the King of Middlums, Katsa is forced to torture and kill servants of the crown and often called a monster.
+This story takes place in a realm where there are people with special skills known as Graceling, someone who has the ability to perform a skill or grace impossible well.
+The main character Katsa, unfortunately, is gifted with the grace of killing.
+Even though she is the niece of the King of Middlums, Katsa is forced to torture and kill servants of the crown and is often called a monster.
 Many want to control Katsa and use her power for their own purposes, but Katsa wishes to use her power for good and forms a resistance group.
 While on a mission to save the King of Liend’s father, Katsa runs into a Graced Liend Prince whose fighting skills match hers.
 Slowly, she uncovers a mysterious, one-eyed King who wishes to control all with his and Katsa’s Grace.